awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 1. Choose **Add/Edit Tags**, select the **Delete** icon for the tag, and choose **Save**\.

-### Adding and Deleting Tags to a Group of Resources<a name="adding-or-deleting-tags-group"></a>
+### Adding and deleting tags to a group of resources<a name="adding-or-deleting-tags-group"></a>

 **To add a tag to a group of resources**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. From the navigation bar, select the Region that meets your needs\.
 This choice is important because some Amazon EC2 resources can be shared between Regions, while others can't\.
-For more information, see [Resource Locations](resources.md)\.
+For more information, see [Resource locations](resources.md)\.

 1. In the navigation pane, choose **Tags**\.